covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Using Eplan in other applications/Using other applications.md

 ```

 Excel is started as a separate process.
 The only object, you create with  new  is the  Excel.ApplicationClass.
-All other objects like  Excel.Workbook, are created â or queried from Excel â through functions of the  Application  object.
+All other objects like  Excel.Workbook, are created ' or queried from Excel ' through functions of the  Application  object.

 Each call of Excel functions is a communication between processes!